zhudotexe/kani/README.md

 over the parts of the control flow that matter, making it the perfect choice for NLP researchers, hobbyists, and developers alike.

-kani comes with support for OpenAI models and LLaMA v2 out of the box, with a model-agnostic framework to add support for many more.
+kani comes with support for the following models out of the box, with a model-agnostic framework to add support for many
+more:

+- OpenAI Models (GPT-3.5-turbo, GPT-4, GPT-4-turbo)
+- Anthropic Models (Claude, Claude Instant)
+- LLaMA v2 (via Hugging Face or ctransformers) & fine-tunes
+- Vicuna v1.3 (via Hugging Face) & fine-tunes

 **Interested in contributing?
 Check out our [guide](https://kani.readthedocs.io/en/latest/community/contributing.html).**